SpiRITlab/SparkFHE-Addon/scripts/cluster/cloudlab/README.md

 To run scripts within the cloudlab folder, you need to create two files *WITHIN* this folder.

+Note, run this script within your laptop (outside the cloudlab environment).

 # Provide your Cloudlab.us username
 - Create a file called "myUserName.txt"
 - Enter your Cloudlab.us username in one single line